 Indicates the pressure and temperature that an equipment is designed for.
 These design conditions, if exceeded can lead to failure... read more

-Horizontal separator
+Vertical separator

-The separator is having horizontal configuration with saddle supports read more
+The separator is having vertical configuration with skirt supports or leg supports read more